gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 export NETWORK_NAME=rinkeby
 export GAS_PRICE_GWEI=<gas price>
 export MASTER_SAFE=<your safe address>
-export PK=<your private key of the proposer account>
+export PK=<your private key of the proposer-account>
 ```

-The `NETWORK_NAME` should be set to mainnet or rinkeby.
+The `NETWORK_NAME` should be set to Mainnet or Rinkeby.
 The gas price should be set in a way that your transaction gets mined in a reasonable time.
 Check out reasonable gas prices on [ethgasstation](https://ethgasstation.info/).
 The `MASTER_SAFE` should be the safe address from the Gnosis-Safe created in the previous section.
 The `PK` should be the private key of your proposer account used as an owner in the Gnosis-Safe.
 Note, that in our current setup the PK is not secured with the highest standards.